 The grey-crowned squirrel monkey, or mono tití as it is called in Costa Rica, is the smallest primate in the country and seeing a troop of them is a very rare sight.
-Because of deforestation and human development throughout the monkey’s habitat in the central and south Pacific regions of Costa Rica, many troops have been confined to small patches of forests.
+Because of deforestation and human development throughout their habitat in the central and south Pacific regions of Costa Rica, many troops have been confined to small patches of forests.
 Because they travel through the treetops, the growing gaps in the forests canopy have greatly restricted their movement and ability to reproduce and thrive.
-The Titi Conservation Alliance has been working tirelessly to help reverse the dreaded fate of these adorable creatures, but they are still greatly threatened.
+The Titi Conservation Alliance has been working to help reverse the dreaded fate of these adorable creatures, but they are still greatly threatened.
 Manuel Antonio National Park and the Corcovado National Park are two places where you might be able to see them.

 The jaguar is the primary land predator in Costa Rica.
-This beautiful feline is highly endangered and is rarely ever seen in the wild.
+This beautiful feline is highly endangered and is rarely seen in the wild.
 It is also a stalk-and-ambush predator, so you probably wouldn’t see one even if it was standing within viewing distance.
-The two biggest threats to this iconic cat are habitat loss and illegal poaching as it has long been sought after for its uniquely patterned pelt.
+The two biggest threats to this iconic cat are habitat loss and illegal poaching – it has long been sought after for its uniquely patterned pelt.
 Your best chance of having a jaguar encounter is at La Paz Waterfall Gardens or Las Pumas Rescue Center.
-A few lucky people have spotted them in the Corcovado National Park, Santa Rosa National Park, Golfo Dulce Forest Reserve, and Carara National Park.
+A few lucky people have spotted them in the Corcovado National Park, Santa Rosa National Park, Golfo Dulce Forest Reserve and Carara National Park.